MuhtasimTanmoy/notebook/books/mastering ethereum.md

 for humans to copy, back up, and restore private keys.

-Ethereum is a deterministic but practically unbounded state machine, consisting of a globally accessible singleton state and a vir‐ tual machine that applies changes to that state.
+Ethereum is a deterministic but practically unbounded state machine, consisting of a globally accessible singleton state and a virtual machine that applies changes to that state.

 Ethereum is an open source, globally decentral‐ ized computing infrastructure that executes programs called smart contracts.
 It uses a